slcbear/alchemist-poem/README.md

 By turning ten threepenny nails
     Into three ten-cent screws.

-We change niobium to zinc,
+We changed niobium to zinc,
     And nickel into tin,
-And when we've had enough of that,
+And when we had enough of that,
-    We change them back again.
+    We changed them back again.

-We take the tin and wrap it up
+We took some tin and wrapped it up
     In sodium and silk,
 Some manganese, the wax of bees,
     Molybdenum and milk.

-This package then we bury,
+This package then we buried,
-    And perform a secret rite
+    And performed a secret rite
 Underneath a waning moon,
     At a crossroads late at night.